 Air cleaners offer another solution to maintaining a healthy environment for staff.
-The jury on the benefits for cleaning air with regards to Corona virus is still out, but air cleaners provide a plethora of health benefits such as reducing irritants in the air causing skin allergies and asthma.
+The jury on the benefits of cleaning air with regards to Coronavirus is still out, but air cleaners provide a plethora of health benefits such as reducing irritants in the air causing skin allergies and asthma.
 Filters trap airborne pollutants by size exclusion.
 HEPA filters can trap particles as small as 0.3 microns in size and are highly effective in this range.
-Contaminants left unfiltered can lead to asthma, irritated eyes, nose and throat, headaches, hay fever, sneezing, sinus congestion, coughing, fatigue and dizziness in some people.
+Contaminants left unfiltered can lead to asthma, irritated eyes, nose, and throat, headaches, hay fever, sneezing, sinus congestion, coughing, fatigue, and dizziness in some people.

-In light of the pandemic and social distancing, now might be a good time to redesign the office or work place to give people more space to work.
-A bright airy workplace will create a better feeling of wellbeing compared to a disorganised cramp space.
+In light of the pandemic and social distancing, now might be a good time to redesign the office or workplace to give people more space to work.
+A bright airy workplace will create a better feeling of well-being compared to a disorganised cramped space.

 Workplaces should be a place where people feel relaxed and energised to work leading to increased productivity.
 Is your workplace up to scratch?